Marucci Sports

 Marucci Sports is an American sports equipment manufacturing company based in Baton Rouge, Louisiana.
-Marucci focuses on baseball equipment, specifically producing bats, balls, gloves, batting gloves, batting helmets, and chest protectors.

-Marucci's bats were the most used in the MLB, with more than 40% of players.
-In 2020, the company was acquired by investment firm Compass Diversified Holdings.
+It focuses on baseball equipment, specifically producing bats, balls, gloves, batting gloves, batting helmets, and chest protectors.
+The company was originally founded in 2002 as the Marucci Bat Company by LSU Tigers head athletic trainer at that time, Jack Marucci.
+The company was acquired by the investment firm Compass Diversified Holdings in 2020 and later by Fox Factory for $572 million in 2023.